Biochemistry and Molecular Biophysics Research | NYU Langone Health

-Biochemistry and Molecular Biophysics PhD Training Program Biochemistry and Molecular Biophysics PhD Training Program Research
+Biochemistry and Molecular Biophysics Biochemistry and Molecular Biophysics Research

-As a student in NYU Grossman School of Medicine’s Biochemistry and Molecular Biophysics PhD Training Program, you have access to laboratories in which researchers are investigating essential biological processes.
+As a student performing research into biochemistry and molecular biophysics at NYU Grossman School of Medicine, you have access to laboratories in which researchers are investigating essential biological processes.
 Our program encourages collaboration between students and mentoring faculty, whose expertise includes signal transduction, membrane transport, protein folding and design, and the structure and function of nucleic acids.

-Our faculty research projects provide opportunities for you to participate in methodologies involving biophysics, biochemistry, chemical biology, structural biology, computational biology, and bioinformatics.
-Some laboratories use X-ray crystallography and nuclear magnetic resonance to reveal the structure of individual protein molecules in atomic detail.
+Our faculty research labs provide opportunities for you to apply methods such as biophysics, biochemistry, chemical biology, structural biology, computational biology, and bioinformatics to address important open research questions.
+For example, some laboratories use X-ray crystallography, cryo-EM, and nuclear magnetic resonance to reveal the structure of individual protein molecules in atomic detail.
 Others use mass spectroscopy to identify post-translational modification or, together with bioinformatics, quantify the proteome.

 Electron microscopy can define the organization of proteins within large macromolecular complexes.
 Computational methods can identify surfaces involved in protein–protein interactions, and MRI can enable researchers to observe the progression of genetic defects in a developing embryo.
 Biophysics, biochemistry, and single-molecule imaging provide other ways of evaluating protein structure and link it with molecular function.

-The following are examples of the kind of research conducted in our labs.
+The following are examples of recent and ongoing research projects conducted in our labs.

 Activation of T-cell Signaling by Antigenic Peptides